metio/terraform-provider-k8s/docs/data-sources/policy_networking_k8s_io_baseline_admin_network_policy_v1alpha1_manifest.md

 Required:

-- `end` (Number) End defines a network port that is the end of a port range, the End valuemust be greater than Start.Support: Core
+- `end` (Number) End defines a network port that is the end of a port range, the End value must be greater than Start.
+Support: Core
-- `start` (Number) Start defines a network port that is the start of a port range, the Startvalue must be less than End.Support: Core
+- `start` (Number) Start defines a network port that is the start of a port range, the Start value must be less than End.
+Support: Core

 Optional:

-- `protocol` (String) Protocol is the network protocol (TCP, UDP, or SCTP) which traffic mustmatch.
-If not specified, this field defaults to TCP.Support: Core
+- `protocol` (String) Protocol is the network protocol (TCP, UDP, or SCTP) which traffic must match.
+If not specified, this field defaults to TCP.
+Support: Core